ioccc-src/winner/faq.md

 by `clang` C compiler developers, we do use the `-Weverything` option in a certain case in IOCCC winner `Makefile`s.

-The use of `-Weverything` is limited to when one forces `CC=clang`.
-Users with clang compilers are not required to set `CC=clang` but when they do, `-Weverything` is enabled with all of its challenges, pedantic warnings, and sometimes warnings about things that do not matter, some of which are frankly frivolous and often downright dubious.
+The use of `-Weverything` is limited to when one forces `CC=clang` or more generally if the string 'clang' is in `$(CC)`.
+If `$(CC)` contains 'gcc' the 'gcc' specific options are run instead.

+Users with clang compilers are not required to set `CC=clang` or equivalent but when they do, `-Weverything` is enabled with all of its challenges, pedantic warnings, and sometimes warnings about things that do not matter, some of which are frankly frivolous and often downright dubious.

 To enable this feature: